F.C. Kheybar Khorramabad

 Football Club Kheybar Khorramabad is a football club in Khorramabad city, Iran, which was established in 1984.
-This club is currently in the Premier League of the Persian Gulf.
+As of 2025, this club currently plays in the Persian Gulf Pro League, the highest football tier in Iran.
 The current owner of this club is Masoud Abdi.

 History

-Khyber Khorramabad Football Club is an Iranian football club located in Khorramabad city.
-Club was established in 1984.
+Kheybar Khorramabad Football Club is an Iranian football club located in Khorramabad city.
+The club was established in 1984.